 This is what Robert Kennedy meant.

-In March of 1968, seventy-nine days before he was killed, Kennedy stood at the University of Kansas and said what Kuznets had been saying for thirty years.
+In March of 1968, eighty days before he died, Kennedy stood at the University of Kansas and said what Kuznets had been saying for thirty years.

-"Our Gross National Product counts air pollution and cigarette advertising, and ambulances to clear our highways of carnage," he said.12 "It counts special locks for our doors and the jails for the people who break them.
+"Our Gross National Product," he said, "...counts air pollution and cigarette advertising, and ambulances to clear our highways of carnage."12 "It counts special locks for our doors and the jails for the people who break them.
 It counts the destruction of the redwood and the loss of our natural wonder in chaotic sprawl."

 And then: "It measures everything, in short, except that which makes life worthwhile."